 Recurring Dreams

-When I woke up, it reminded me of a conversation I had with a patient yesterday.
-During her therapy session, I was having her do an exercise to identify her passions, values, and interests.
+When I woke up, I thought about that narrow focus.
+It reminded me of a conversation I had with a patient yesterday.
+During her therapy session, we were doing an exercise to identify her passions, values, and interests.
 And in doing so, she said she valued “sensitivity” to others’ feelings and went on to explain.
-In response, I said, “Isn’t that kindness?”
+The way she responded led me to ask, “Isn’t that kindness?”
 And in light of her saying she thought that kindness and sensitivity were two different things, I asked for an example.

 There are certain personality styles that focus too much on the micro and not enough on the macro.
 In general, it’s the anxious person who may obsessively focus on minutia—the inconsequential—while losing sight of the larger scene.
-Recently, my brother told me a story about a woman who was having a dinner party and basically ruined the fun for all involved because she was obsessed the meal didn’t turn out perfectly and wouldn’t let it go.
+Recently, my brother told me a story about a woman who was having a dinner party and basically ruined the fun for all involved because she was obsessing that the meal didn’t turn out perfectly and wouldn’t let it go.
+Her focus was too narrow.

 In my dream, I was focused on the toothpicks.
 Maybe it was a sign I need to be shining my flashlight elsewhere?
-At this point, I’m not sure, but I will try to widen my perspective and consider the periphery.
+At this point, it’s unclear, but I will remind myself to widen my perspective and consider the periphery.
 Five years from now, it will probably all make sense, and I will think of the Kierkegaard quote, “Life can only be understood backwards, but it must be lived forwards.”
 That’s been my rule for a while now…keep moving forward, and the answers will come.

 Next